DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 {% include gallery id="gallery_mc_suppression" caption="The difference in attention weights between a generation with and without the adversarial suffix.
 When the suffix is present, the tokens of the targeted rule receive lower attention than when the suffix is absent." %}

 Although the above is only one example, we found a general trend in that GCG-found suffixes for rule suppression do, on average, significantly diminish attention on the targeted rule.
-Similarities for real jailbreaks and theory-based setups also exist for our two other failure modes.
-For both fact amnesia and state coercion, for instance, the theory predicts that certain tokens should more frequently appear in the adversarial suffix.
+Similarities for real jailbreaks and theory-based setups also exist for our two other failure modes: for both fact amnesia and state coercion, GCG-found suffixes frequently contain theory-predicted tokens.
-In fact, this is the case for GCG-found suffixes.
 We report additional experiments and discussion in our paper, where our findings suggest a connection between real jailbreaks and our theory-based attacks.

+Our paper also contains additional experiments with the larger Llama-2 model, where similar behaviors are observed, especially for rule suppression.

 ## Conclusion
 We use propositional Horn logic as a framework to study how to subvert the rule-following of language models.
-We find that attacks derived in a simple, theoretical setting are mirrored in real jailbreaks against LLMs.
+We find that attacks derived from our theory are mirrored in real jailbreaks against LLMs.
+Our work suggests that analyzing simplified, theoretical setups can be useful for understanding LLMs.